 The Jack Russell Terrier has all the wonderful traits that come with terrier types.
-They’re lively and energetic, but also fearless and bold.
-Though as an owner, you may wondering just how smart these eccentric dogs really are.
+They’re lively, yet happy and energetic, but also fearless and bold.
+But as an owner, you may wondering just how intelligent these eccentric dogs are.

 There’s more than meets the eye when it comes to the Jack Russell Terrier.
 Just because they love to have fun doesn’t mean they aren’t highly intelligent dogs.
 Read on to learn about why these terriers are smarter than you think.